Digital Photography Tips, Tutorials and Resources

 Which programs open PNG files?

 Plenty of programs open PNG files.
-These include default photo viewer programs, photo editing programs such as Lightroom and Photoshop, and web browsers.
+These include default photo viewer programs, photo editing programs such as Lightroom and Adobe Photoshop, and web browsers.
 In any of these programs, you can view a PNG file by selecting ‘open’ from the drop-down menu or simply drag and drop it into the program or a web browser.

 If you don’t already have Photoshop and Lightroom, you can get them through Adobe’s Creative Cloud Plan for only $9.99/month.